Mekari Qontak

 Contact

-A person or organization a business has had or is interacting with.
+A person or company a business deals with or wants to deal with.

 Contact Center

-A centralized location where customer service representatives interact with customers via telephone, email, or chat.
+A central place where customer service folks talk to customers via phone, email, or chat.

 Configure/Price/Quote (CPQ)